TristanGimm/self-hosted-kubernetes-infrastructure/README.md

 **Active / continuously evolving**

 The platform is actively used and extended as I continue working with Kubernetes, Linux, networking, automation and platform engineering.

+I continuously change my robots and develop new properties for my dashboard or change some things in my copier systems.
+Therefore this repo will change over time.